Annuity Training Law

 The eight-hour annuity training course must be completed prior to soliciting the sale of any annuity products.

-4. What does the CDI do to verify that all life agents that sell annuities have completed the required training?
+4. How can insurers and insurance agencies verify that their life agents that sell annuities have completed the required training?

-To verify that agents selling annuities have met the training requirements, CDI provides an Annuity Training Report that enables insurers and agencies to verify their agents' course completion.
-CDI has also placed the Annuity Training that was completed by the agents on the agent's Check Your License Status Page, under the "Continuing Education Link."
+CDI provides an Annuity Training Report that enables insurers and agencies to verify their agents' course completion.
+CDI has also placed the Annuity Training that was completed by the agents on the agent's Check A License Page, under the "Continuing Education Link."

 In addition, CDI will be checking insurer's records during market conduct reviews.
 Legal action may be pursued if agents are found that have not met the annuity training requirement.